-On November 27, 2019, the EU Parliament approved the new composition of the European Commission (EC), the EU's executive arm, for a five-year term.
-Margrethe Vestager will serve a second term as the commissioner in charge of the competition department (DG COMP).
+On Nov.
+27, 2019, the EU Parliament approved the new composition of the European Commission, the EU's executive arm, for a five-year term.
+Margrethe Vestager will serve a second term as the commissioner in charge of the competition department.
 In a rare dual role for a commissioner, she also will coordinate the EC's digital agenda, which involves working on the Digital Services Act and a European approach to artificial intelligence.
-Digital markets are a priority area for DG COMP, but Brussels will not monopolize the debate, as regulators in EU member states are expected to remain prevalent.
+Digital markets are a priority area for the competition department, but Brussels will not monopolize the debate, as regulators in EU member states are expected to remain prevalent.
 Companies can expect to face novel theories of harm and speedier interventions from regulators.